Go to the main content

 The Ones Who Left Aren't Villains

-A 2019 study in Psychology and Aging examined loneliness trajectories in older adults and found that loneliness often increases most sharply not during dramatic losses — the death of a spouse, for instance — but during the slow erosion of daily purpose and social utility.
-When the structure that gave life its rhythm dissolves, what remains isn't freedom.
+A 2019 study in Psychology and Aging examined loneliness trajectories and found that loneliness often increases most sharply not during dramatic losses but during the slow erosion of daily purpose and social utility.
+When the structure that gave life its rhythm starts to dissolve — when the kids start needing you less, when the parent's care is no longer required, when the crisis du jour finally passes — what remains isn't freedom.
 It's freefall.

-I've written about this before — the way freedom, once dreamed about for decades, can turn out to be the loneliest feeling a person has ever known.
 That paradox sits heavy in the chest of the family member who did everything right.
 They followed the script.
 They were responsible.
 They sacrificed.
-And now the script is finished, and no one handed them a new one.
+And now the script is thinning out, and no one handed them a new one.

 Now those rooms are quiet.
 Not peaceful-quiet.
 Aftermath-quiet.